 My friend may get his wish.
 Current CAFE standards require U.S. automakers to achieve an average fuel economy standard across their respective fleets of more than 50 miles per gallon by 2031.
 This requirement has been a major force in driving automobile company investment into electric vehicles.
 The CAFE standards essentially force automakers to invest in and produce electric vehicles in order to comply with the ever-tightening standard.
 During his campaign, President-Elect Trump referred to this as the “electric vehicle mandate” and vowed to end it.

 The President-Elect’s desire to loosen or end the fuel economy standards is likely driven by his perception that fuel economy standards are intended to fight the problem of climate change, a marque issue of his political opponents.
-He assumption is correct, but only in part.
+His assumption is correct, but only in part.
 The real problem the fuel economy standards address is not climate change–it is my friend the money manager.

 Auto company executives are divided in their support of the fuel economy standards.
 They recognize that their companies would be more profitable if they were not investing in electric vehicles.
 But they also recognize that the electrification of most transportation is inevitable.
 It is where vehicle technology is headed for many reasons.
 Whether it will take three, five, ten or fifteen years to address the challenges of this new technology and produce profitable mass-market EV’s is as yet unknown.
 But those executives know where the technology is headed and know that the companies that dominate that technology will be the ones that dominate the automobile industry of the future.